Alan Freed: Later years and death

-Because of the negative publicity from the payola scandal, no prestigious station would employ Freed, and he moved to the West Coast in 1960, where he worked at KDAY/1580 in Santa Monica, California.
-In 1962, after KDAY refused to allow him to promote "rock and roll" stage shows, Freed moved to WQAM in Miami, Florida, arriving in August 1962.
-Recognizing that his career in major markets might be over, he drank heavily and the job lasted only two months.
+Because of the negative publicity from the payola scandal, no prestigious radio or television station would employ Freed, and he moved to the West Coast in 1960, where he worked at radio KDAY/1580 in Santa Monica, California.
+After KDAY refused to allow him to promote "rock and roll" stage shows, Freed moved to Miami, Florida in August 1962 where he worked at radio WQAM.
+Recognizing that his career in major markets might be over, he began to drink heavily and the job lasted only two months.

-During 1964, he returned to the Los Angeles area for a short stint at the Long Beach station KNOB/97.9.
+During 1964, he returned to Los Angeles where he worked for a short stint at the Long Beach radio station KNOB/97.9.

-Living in the Racquet Club Estates neighborhood of Palm Springs, California, Freed died on January 20, 1965, from uremia and cirrhosis brought on by alcoholism, at the age of 43.
-Prior to his death, the Internal Revenue Service had continued to maintain that he owed $38,000 for tax evasion, but Freed did not have the financial means to pay that amount.
+Living in the Racquet Club Estates neighborhood of Palm Springs, California, Alan Freed died on January 20, 1965 at the Desert Regional Medical Center in Palm Springs from uremia and cirrhosis brought on by alcoholism, at the age of 43, less than one week after personally checking himself into the hospital for health problems.
+Prior to his death, the Internal Revenue Service had continued to audit him, maintaining that he owed $38,000 for tax evasion, but Freed did not have the financial means to pay that amount.

 His body was cremated and his ashes were initially interred in the Ferncliff Cemetery in Hartsdale, New York.
 In March 2002, Judith Fisher Freed, his daughter-in-law, carried his ashes to the Rock and Roll Hall of Fame in Cleveland, Ohio.
 On August 1, 2014, the Hall of Fame asked Alan Freed's son, Lance Freed, to remove the ashes permanently, which he did.
 The Freed family later interred his ashes at Cleveland's Lake View Cemetery beneath a jukebox-shaped memorial featuring Freed's image.